EqualityAI/EqualityML/README.md

   >>
   * <i>Yes, there is indeed a tradeoff between model performance and fairness metrics.</i>

+Through these steps we are safeguarding against bias by:
+1. Creating metrics targeting sources of bias to balance alongside our performance metrics in evaluation, model selection, and monitoring.
+2. Applying bias mitigation methods to improve fairness without compromising performance.

 ## How FairML is integrated with model fitting